nestjs/docs.nestjs.com/content/techniques/mongo.md

 });
 ```

-#### Connection Events
+#### Connection events

-You can declare & define the [mongoose connection events](https://mongoosejs.com/docs/connections.html#connection-events) in the following manner.
+You can listen to Mongoose [connection events](https://mongoosejs.com/docs/connections.html#connection-events) by using the `onConnectionCreate` configuration option.
+This allows you to implement custom logic whenever a connection is established.
+For instance, you can register event listeners for the `connected`, `open`, `disconnected`, `reconnected`, and `disconnecting` events, as demonstrated below:

 ```typescript
 MongooseModule.forRoot('mongodb://localhost/test', {